groundwater-modeling-Spring2020/Course_Materials/README.md

   - Register for account on GitHub: <https://github.com/>
   - Check if you have GitHub installed and if not install it.
 Directions for both Windows & Mac here: <http://happygitwithr.com/install-git.html>.
 Windows users should follow Option 1 in 6.2.
 Mac users can follow Option 1 in 6.3 if comfortable, otherwise follow Option 2.
 If you are a windows user make sure you also install [GitBash](https://www.atlassian.com/git/tutorials/git-bash) as is noted in the instructions.
   - Setup options in Git.
 In you have a Mac, you can go to the terminal if you have a Mac (Applications -> Utilities -> Terminal) as shown above.
 If you have a Windows, open Git BASH, which you should have downloaded in step 3.
 You will need to  setup you username:  <https://help.github.com/en/github/using-git/setting-your-username-in-git> and your email: <https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/setting-your-commit-email-address>
   - Generate a SSH key so you don’t need to enter your password every time you interact with GitHub.
 Instructions for this can be found here: <https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account>.

 4.	**Setup a directory for this class and clone main repo**
   - Make a directory for this class wherever you would like to have it on your computer
   - Open a terminal window and navigate to your course directory (you can do this using the commands cd and pwd)
   - Clone the main course materials repo: `git clone git@github.com:groundwater-modeling-Spring2020/Course_Materials.git` (if your ssh keys aren't setup you can also clone it like this `git clone https://github.com/groundwater-modeling-Spring2020/Course_Materials`)

 5.	**Install MODFLOW**
  ##### Mac Users:
     Run the following commands to install MODFLOW using the PyMake
+  - Check if you have gfortran installed bu typing `which gfortran` or `gfortran -v` into command line.
+If you don't see that you have gfortran installed you should install it from [here](https://github.com/fxcoudert/gfortran-for-macOS/releases)
   - `cd` to a directory where you would like to put your MODFLOW builds
   - `Pip3 install https://github.com/modflowpy/pymake/zipball/master`
   - `git clone https://github.com/modflowpy/pymake`